Samuel Willhite

 Laundry detergent is a blend of several key ingredients designed to remove dirt, stains, and odors from fabric.
 While it might look simple, it’s a blend of several key ingredients, each with a specific role:

-Let’s break down how all of this works in a typical washing machine cycle.
+Let’s break down how all of this works in a typical wash cycle.

 Surfactants: The Dirt-Lifting Powerhouses